 In B-REAL (The Becker-Remington Eye Movement & Attention Lab), we investigate the properties of visual selective attention — our ability to focus on certain visual information while ignoring the rest — and eye movement control.
 The Lab is jointly led by the fiery Stefanie Becker and the fearless Roger Remington, and we are interested in a variety of topics revolving around attention and eye movement control.
 We are known for our work on involuntary attentional capture, especially the role of goal-driven and stimulus-driven factors in attentional capture, and tuning of attention to relative features.
 However, members of the lab are working on a diversity of topics, covering the range from cleverly designed behavioural experiments to neuro-physiological methods (EEG, fMRI, TMS, tDCS).

 You can find individual emails and contact details and reprints of publications through our People page

-If you are interested in working in the lab as a research assistant, honours student, PhD student or postdoctoral fellow, please contact Prof. Remington by email:
+If you are interested in joining the lab as a research assistant, honours student, PhD student or postdoctoral fellow, or if you would simply like to gain research experience as a volnteer, please contact Stefanie Becker or Roger Remington by email: